Trams in Legnica

-Trams in Legnica was a former streetcar system operating in Legnica between the years 1898–1968.
+Trams in Legnica was a former streetcar system operating in Legnica, Poland, between the years 1898–1968.

 Origin

-Since its medieval location, Legnica has functioned within the boundary of the city walls, the demolition of which was initiated in 1760 and ended with an intensive action of demolishing after 1860.
+Due to its medieval location, Legnica has functioned within the boundary of the city walls, the demolition of which was initiated in 1760 and ended with an intensive action of demolishing after 1860.
 The effects of the Industrial Revolution: the Berlin-Wrocław Railroad and the creation of the factory district resulted in an influx of workers into the city, which had about 7,000 inhabitants in the early 19th century[4].
 After 1860, companies erected quarters of four-story tenement houses for workers around the Old Town (Kartuzy district, outskirts of Tarninowo), which increased the area of the city and enabled the influx of people, and in consequence, triggered the need to organize public transportation.

 In 1878–1880, the local government of Legnica rejected proposals for the introduction of passenger and passenger-cargo horse streetcars by private concessionaires, as well as the introduction of freight transport using a steam streetcar in 1880 and a gas passenger streetcar in 1896.
 Refusals were based on unsatisfactory financial conditions of the offers.
 On June 22–24, 1896, Felix Singer & Co. from Berlin (which already had a streetcar network in Bamberg at the time) was granted a concession for the parallel construction of a narrow-gauge (1000 mm) electric streetcar and equipping the city with a power network, which Legnica lacked at that time.
 Felix Singer & Co.'s special-purpose subsidiary „Gesellschaft Elektrizitäts-Werk Liegnitz” (using the acronym EWL) has gained a monopoly on the sale of electricity in the city in exchange for the obligation to provide city transport and transfer part of the ticket revenues to the municipal budget.
 The construction of streetcar lines and equipping the city with electricity was part of the policy of the long-time mayor Ottomar Oertel, who focused on the development of the municipal infrastructure in his early years.

 After 1945, there was a widespread opinion in press articles and publications that the horse streetcar project was realized in 1882[4].
 More recent research has shown that these claims were wrong.